cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 ### Goals:
 - Create guidelines for software adoption to add to existing policy
-- Create guidelines for the USFG to consider in M&A filings
+- Create guidelines for the USFG to consider in Merge and Aquistions (M&A) filings

 On July 19, 2024, the company known as CrowdStrike implemented a change in their software, which wreaked havoc and system outages among window systems nationwide.
 The  outage impacted several industries such as the  airlines, banking industries, hospitals, and a host of other businesses.
 The error occurred when an update to CrowdStrike sensory, known as Falcon,  updated a logic error which triggered a system security flaw in their software.
 This security flaw caused millions of system outages and caused $5.4 billion dollars in damage.